 Who can apply

-Before submitting your application read the full Ngā Whenua Rāhui Fund criteria, outlined in the application pack.
+Before submitting your application, read the full Ngā Whenua Rāhui Fund criteria.

 Additional criteria which might be applied include:

 - urgency of threats to the area that protection could alleviate

 - the opportunity for protection may not arise again

 - costs of protection versus the value of protection

 - costs of not being able to protect other areas.